This page is about X-rays. You can find the following information

 You can eat and drink normally before an X-ray, except if you are having barium X-rays.
 You may need to change into a hospital gown.
-Depending on the type of X-ray you may need to stand against the X-ray machine or to sit or lie on a couch.
+Depending on the type of X-ray, you may need to stand against the X-ray machine or sit or lie on a couch.
 The radiographer will ask you to keep still and hold your breath for a few seconds while you have the X-ray.

 X-rays are painless and take only a few seconds.
 You may need to have more than one X-ray to show different angles of the area.
 You can go home immediately afterwards.

-X-rays use a very small amount of radiation.
+An X-ray uses a very small amount of radiation.
 The benefits of finding out what is wrong will far outweigh any risk there may be from radiation.

 X-rays use high energy rays to take pictures of the inside of your body.
 They can look at bones to show breaks and other joint problems.
 X-rays can also show changes in tissues and organs, such as the breasts and lungs.

-There are different types of X-rays, including
+There are different types of tests using X-rays, including

 You can eat and drink normally before an X-ray, except if you are having barium X-rays.

-Depending on the area of your body being X-rayed, you may need to stand against the X-ray machine, or sit, or lie, on the X-ray couch.
+Depending on the area of your body being X-rayed, you may need to stand against the X-ray machine, or sit or lie on the X-ray couch.

 The radiographer will take a couple of minutes to get you into the right position.
 They line the machine up to make sure it is in the right place.
 You must keep still, but can breathe normally.

 X-rays are painless.
 You won’t feel or see anything.
 It only takes a fraction of a second to take.
-You may need to have more than one X-ray taken from different angles.
+You usually need to have more than one X-ray taken from different angles.
 So the whole process may take a few minutes.